Netherlands PM Mark Rutte tells Parliament Brexit is a ‘terrible idea’

 But Rutte said that the U.S. can’t be blamed for asking other NATO countries to increase their defence spending — a case Trump has made loudly in the past.

+“It’s brought us together in defence of shared goals and ambitions and it will propel us to a new prosperity in the decades ahead.”

+He said the countries share a strong sense of duty and a commitment to fairness.

-Trudeau and Veterans Affairs Minister Seamus O’Regan welcomed Rutte to Parliament Hill with full military honours.
+Trudeau and Veterans Affairs Minister Seamus O’Regan welcomed Rutte to Parliament Hill with full military honours earlier in the day at the National War Memorial.

-The prime minister held a meeting with Rutte in his Parliament Hill office.

-Trudeau and Rutte will also hold a business lunch on Parliament Hill.
+Trudeau and Rutte also met with business leader during a luncheon on Parliament Hill.

-This afternoon, the two leaders will participate in a town hall with students at Gloucester High School.
+The two leaders also planned to participate in a town hall with students at Gloucester High School.